 GREENE COUNTY, Va.
-(CBS19 NEWS) -- The first annual Greene Beer Festival was held at the Greene County courthouse in downtown Stanardsville on Saturday.
+(CBS19 NEWS) -- The first Greene Beer Festival was held at the Greene County courthouse in downtown Stanardsville on Saturday.

 Event organizer David Lotterhos said this new event, timed to coincide with St. Patrick’s Day, builds on the success of Greene County's Octoberfest celebration.